techgrounds/techgrounds-JarBanf/06_AWS_3/04_lambda.md

     - AWS Lambda solves the problem of managing infrastructure by allowing developers to run code without provisioning or managing servers.
 It offers scalability, cost efficiency, and simplifies event-driven architecture, enabling faster development and higher availability.

 - Which key terms belong to Lambda?
-    - <ins>serverless computing</ins>: allows you to build and run applications and services without thinking about servers.
+    - <ins>Serverless Computing</ins>: allows you to build and run applications and services without thinking about servers.
 With serverless computing, your application still runs on servers, but all the server management is done by AWS.
     - <ins>Function</ins>: The code you upload and execute on Lambda is referred to as a function.
 It's a piece of code that performs a specific task and can be triggered by various events.
     - <ins>Event Sources</ins>: These are triggers that invoke your Lambda function.
 They can be from various sources such as AWS services like S3, DynamoDB, API Gateway, SNS, CloudWatch Events, etc., or custom events.
     - <ins>Runtime</ins>: Lambda supports multiple programming languages and the runtime is the execution environment for your function.